PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

 )
 ```

-Note that the `src_path` needs to be a resource identifier as defined in [the "Dependencies" section][dependencies].
+Note that the `src_path` needs to be a [locator][locators].

 ### store_service_files

 Produces a files artifact by copying files or directories from an existing service in the enclave.
-The syntax looks like:

 ```python
 artifact_id = store_service_files(